-Seahoss Farm, an 852+/- acre tract located in eastern Houston County, Alabama - a short 17 miles east of Dothan - strikes the perfect balance between timber, recreation, and conservation.
-Enjoyment of this special property is enhanced with the inclusion of several improvements – a comfortable furnished cabin, six-bay pole barn, three ponds, and sixteen food plots that have been beautifully sculpted into the landscape.
+Seahoss Farm, a 755+/- acre tract located in eastern Houston County, Alabama - a short 17 miles east of Dothan - strikes the perfect balance between timber, recreation, and conservation.
+Enjoyment of this special property is enhanced with the inclusion of several improvements – a comfortable furnished cabin, six-bay pole barn, three ponds, and numerous food plots that have been beautifully sculpted into the landscape.
 If you need a little less acreage, 96 acres on the west side of Springhill Church Road can be excluded.

 Hunting is an important part of the Seahoss Farm experience with most of the emphasis on cultivating a strong white tail deer population.
 Quality Deer Management practices are in place to improve genetics and achieve a proper distribution between bucks and does.
 Turkeys are also very plentiful at Seahoss Farm with ideal roosting areas within the hardwood swamp areas.

 Special plant communities found in this region are dunes, pine flatwoods, and cypress swamps that provide an ideal habitat for game and non-game mammals, amphibians, and reptiles as well as important nesting sites for several species of neotropical migrant songbirds, birds of prey, and various game birds.
 Some are rare and threatened species.
 The wetlands and swamps found on Seahoss Farm are part of the larger Turnpike Swamp located in the northwest part of the property.
 Seahoss Farm is also positioned five miles west of the Chattahoochee River and serves as an integral component of the Chattahoochee-Chipola River watershed.